About the Library

 Welcome to our amazing library!
 It's such an wonderful reading area but we do so much more here, as you'll find out when you wander through our website.

 We are open throughout the day every day whilst the school is open.
-Pupils can come into the library when supervised by an adult.
+Currently, pupils can only come into the library when supervised by an adult.
 They will need to sanitise their hands before and after.
 We will be looking into opening after school on selected days after the Coronavirus situation is over.

 What you can find in the Library

 Our wide range of books includes picture books, ones for children who aren't quite yet confident readers, titles for those with reading difficulties or dyslexia, dual language titles, books to challenge more confident readers.
 You can borrow and look for books on our library computer system, Libresoft.

 We have a chill out area with cushions and bean bags plus tables and chairs if you'd prefer to sit there or do some work there.
 There is also a display which is changed regularly to give you ideas on reading.